mieubrisse/personal-writing/decisionmaking-systems/post.md

 Conclusion
 ----------
-Take a moment to consider applying decisionmaking systems for yourself:
+Take a moment to consider decisionmaking systems for yourself:

 Where are you trying to go with your life?

-Are there areas where you're falling prey to the Four Horsemen of Bad Decisionmaking?
+Where are you falling prey to the Four Horsemen of Bad Decisionmaking?

 What rules or Ulysses pacts can you use to keep you on course?

-Next post we're taking this farther: I'll introduce the idea of an exobrain, and why it's imperative you build one.
+Next post we're taking decisionmaking systems much farther: I'll introduce the **exobrain**, and why it's imperative you get one.

 TODO SUBSCRIBE BUTTON